aboutcode-org/dejacode/docs/application-settings.rst

 instance.

-Alternatively, if you wish to tailor the availability of these features to a specific Dataspace, you can define and set those values directly within the Dataspace configuration.
+Alternatively, if you wish to tailor the availability of these features to a specific Dataspace, you can define and set those values directly within the :ref:`dataspace` configuration.
 This can be done through the Dataspace admin UI, allowing you to scope the availability of these integrations exclusively to the designated Dataspace.